Davidlee0314/MaXplore/README.md

 # MaXplore

 This is an CNN testing inputs generation technique, implemented based on [DeepXplore](https://github.com/peikexin9/deepxplore).
 I substituted the original *Neuron Coverage* into *Strong Neuron Activation Coverage* proposed in [DeepGauge](https://deepgauge.github.io/).
+Please check out the MaXplore.pdf for more details.

 ## Run with Docker